 A new character will walk into a situation that seems bizarre, flaky, extremely dangerous, or otherwise very much out of what he considers ordinary.
-He asks someone, "Is it always like this around here?" and is told "No, today's rather quiet," or "You get used to it," or "Well, just on Tuesdays
+He asks someone, "Is it always like this around here?"
+The answer typically says that, yes, it is ("Welcome to my world" or "You get used to it"), perhaps with a suggestion that the questioner hasn't seen the half of it ("No, today's rather quiet") or a bit of reassurance ("Well, just on Tuesdays").

 - Variation: A Budweiser commercial in the United States had horses in a snowy field kicking an extra point as one would during an NFL game.
 Cut to the two ranch hands watching: "Do they always do that?"
 "Nah.
 Usually they go for two."

 - Sieg Hart, the only good guy who doesn't frequently aid the manga's humor in Rave Master, is rather taken back when he finally sees how most of the gang usually behaves.
 When asking if they usually act that way, Musica, the next closest to normal at that point in the story, replies "Fun, isn't it?"

 - Sayonara, Zetsubou-Sensei often has characters asking this question or variants on it, usually regarding the teacher's antics.

 - In One Piece, Robin asked this when she joined the crew and noticed how lively they were.